juanfernandes/juanfernandes-uk/src/notes/weeknotes-14.md

   - developer
   - interaction
   - designer
-postImage: "/v1579162295/og.jpg"
-date: 2019-05-13T17:33:44.747Z
+date: 2019-05-13T17:33:44Z
-tags:
-  - notes
 ---
 Not much happened this week.
 The handover process is well underway and there if not much left now to handover.
-It was my last full week in Manchester.
+It was my last full week in Manchester.{.lead}

 ## Work
 This week was my last full week in Manchester working in the Department for Education offices with the dxw team.